Rupert Spira: Ceramic artist

 In 1984, Spira opened his own studio at Lower Froyle in Hampshire.
 His early wheel-based pottery work reflects the influence of the traditional Bernard Leach utilitarian style.
 This work was mostly practical in nature, taking the form of teapots, vases, vessels, plates and other culinary ware.

 In 1996, he set up his own pottery at Church Farm in Shropshire, described in a profile in The Guardian as a "potter's paradise".
 Here his style changed from a functional to a more minimalist, finer, more complex style ranging in size from miniature to large-scale.
 While he continued to make and sell functional pottery, he became known for his studio pottery.

 His best and most recognisable work contains poems, both self-written and by Kathleen Raine the celebrated British poet.
 The poems are either scratched into the glaze in the sgraffito style or written as embossed letters either in a square block or in a single line across the surface of the vessel.
 These works vary in size from small prayer bowls only a few centimetres across through to huge, open bowls 50 cm or more in diameter.

 He is also known for his cylinders which are often made as part of a series and while each stands alone, are meant to be exhibited as a group.
 These also vary in scale from a few centimetres high through to the largest being a meter or more tall.
 He works in a limited palette, mainly simple white, off-white and black monochromes but he does also occasionally make deep, red-glazed bowls and bright yellow tea sets.

-Following in the tradition of artists such as Paul Cézanne and William Blake, Spira understands art to be a sacred activity: "A bowl is a sacred transmission.
+Following in the tradition of artists such as Paul Cézanne and William Blake, Spira considers art to be a sacred activity: "A bowl is a sacred transmission.
 Its potency lies in its capacity to evoke in us the visceral memory of its infinite reality.
 This potency invites us to participate in its being."

 In 2004, his work was documented in Bowl, published by the Sainsbury Centre for Visual Arts which featured a foreword by David Attenborough and collection of essays including one by the leading English potter and writer Edmund de Waal.

 After being active as a potter for over 30 years, Spira closed his studio in 2013 to focus on speaking and writing about Non-dualism.
 In 2015, a major retrospective of his works at The Oxford Ceramics Gallery – Rupert Spira: A Life in Ceramics – bought together pieces from every stage of Spira's career.
 According to the Oxford Ceramics Gallery, Spira is "...among the finest ceramicists of his generation, known for his elegant tableware, his undulating open bowls, his eloquent groupings of slender cylinder vessels and his unique poem bowls".

 His work can be found in private and public collections throughout the world, including the V&A, the Fitzwilliam Museum, the Sainsbury Centre for Visual Arts and the National Museum of Modern Art, Tokyo.